feminism-chat/feminism-chat.github.io/faq.md

 # Where can I read more?

 Our sister channel, [##socialism](https://freenode-socialism.github.io/), has some great [educational resources](https://freenode-socialism.github.io/educational-resources/)

+# What happens if I break a rule?

+If it's an edge case you'll probably get a mod warning.
+If it's blatant aggression, you'll be insta-banned.

+# What happens if I get a mod warning?

+Apologize.
+Accept criticism in a principled manner, retract or change your comment accordingly, and move on, learning from your mistake.

+If you try to fight with the mods, you will probably be banned.

 # Why was I banned from #feminism?